For more anti-racism resources, check out our guide, Racial Justice Is Reproductive Justice.

 The American Public Health Association (APHA) on Tuesday overwhelmingly approved a statement recognizing law enforcement violence as a public health issue.
 It was one of a dozen policy statements adopted at the organization’s annual conference, including another that opposes the separation of migrant families at the U.S.-Mexico border.

 It’s not clear what happens next.
-But with many public-health researchers trained to generate statistics, they could contribute scholarship and reverse the relative lack of good data about law enforcement violence, a dearth caused largely by a lack of law enforcement transparency.
-The Guardian’s “The Counted” database reported that 1,093 people were killed by police in the United States in 2016, and a Washington Post database has documented that nearly 850 people have been shot and killed by police in 2018.
+But with many public health researchers trained to generate statistics, they could contribute scholarship and reverse the relative lack of good data about law enforcement violence, a dearth caused largely by a lack of law enforcement transparency.
+The Guardian’s “The Counted” database reported that 1,093 people were killed by police in the United States in 2016, and a Washington Post database has documented that at least 850 people have been shot and killed by police so far in 2018.

 APHA will now frame police violence as a health equity issue and support policies to track, reduce, and speak against law enforcement violence.
 As described in the press release, this will put APHA in a position to, among other things, call “on Congress to fund the National Institute of Justice and the Centers for Disease Control and Prevention to conduct research on the health consequences of law enforcement violence, with a particular focus on disproportionate burdens among people of color, people with disabilities or mental illness, people living in poverty, people experiencing homelessness, immigrant populations, and lesbian, gay, bisexual and transgender populations.”